duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### team-collaboration-1

-**Q:** {Interrogate} How do you build and maintain a collaborative environment within your team while ensuring smooth communication with external stakeholders?
+**Q:** {Scan} How do you build and maintain a collaborative environment within your team while ensuring smooth communication with external stakeholders?

 - Vietnamese outline:
   - Question: